 Essential Activities During This Period:

-Aspirants must remember that JEE Advanced focuses more on testing conceptual understanding of aspirants and analytical thinking rather than just problem-solving speed.
+Aspirants must remember that JEE Advanced focuses more on testing conceptual understanding of aspirants and analytical thinking rather than just problem-solving speed so aspirants must focus on analytical thinking development for JEE Advanced.

 Beginning JEE Advanced preparation from Class 11 provides an advantage of time and allows for deeper conceptual understanding.
 Here’s a structured approach: